Abhigyan Prakash

 Abhigyan Prakash is Senior Executive Editor of ABP News. and columnist.
 He is also an Op-ed columnist for the Hindi newspaper Dainik Jagran.
 Prakash was on the prize jury of the November 2013 Press Council of India "National Awards for Excellence in Journalism" given to deserving journalists.
-In New Delhi World Book Fair 2014, Abhigyan launched the book Development and Communication Morphosis authored by Gaurav Sharma.
+In New Delhi World Book Fair 2014, Prakash launched the book Development and Communication Morphosis authored by Gaurav Sharma.